ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-autotune.rst

 :ref:`Tune Sequence Bitmask<AUTOTUNE_SEQ>`
 ------------------------------------------

-User can specify the tuning desired.
+User can specify the tuning desired using the :ref:`AUTOTUNE_SEQ<AUTOTUNE_SEQ>` parameter.
 Individual gain tuning or combination of tuning several gains can be specified using the bitmask.
-Rate P and Rate D are conducted together and always preceeded with determining max gains allowable.
+Rate P and Rate D are conducted together and always preceded with determining max gains allowable.

 +-----------------------------+------------------------------------+
 | Bits                        | Values                             |